pavanio/HFC/docs/Platform Overview.md

 		- On succeful submittee, say say thankyou

 	- Screening should change based on level of expertise a person has
-		- Entry level is for college students
+		- Entry level is for 0 to 2+ years of experience
-		- Intermediate is for 2+ of experience people
+		- Intermediate is for 3+ to 5+ years of experience people
-		- Advanded / Expert is for more than 5+ years of experience
+		- Advanded  is for 10+ to 15+ years of experience
+		- Experty is for 20+ years of exp.

 	- Randomized so that not everyone is seeing the same test
 	- every screening can be given a passing criteria